JuliaMerz/personal-site/content/index.rst

 front end javascript to apache configuration and project deployment.
 At the moment, my favorite language is python, and my favorite framework is Flask.

-When I'm not coding, I serve as executive officer for Hackers\@Berkeley, a director at Cal Hacks, and a founder-in-absentia at `eXodus eSports <http://www.exodusesports.com>`_ .
+When I'm not coding, I run officer meetings and handle overall business for Hackers\@Berkeley, a director at Cal Hacks, and a founder-in-absentia at `eXodus eSports <http://www.exodusesports.com>`_ .
 Besides that I enjoy surfing, windsurfing, and experimenting with digital art.